Cross-paper relevance

 8R.
 Venkataraman (Ramaswamy Venkataraman)25 Jul 1987 – 25 Jul 1992INCTamil NaduFormer Finance Minister and Defence Minister; four different Prime Ministers were sworn in by him (Rajiv Gandhi, V.P.
 Singh, Chandra Shekhar, P.V.
 Narasimha Rao)

 10K.R.
-Narayanan (Kocheril Raman Narayanan)25 Jul 1997 – 25 Jul 2002INC-backed (UPA backing)Kerala (Uzhavoor)First Dalit President (from Scheduled Caste community); former diplomat and Vice-President; exercised constitutional prerogative by sending Bihar dismissal for Cabinet reconsideration (1998)
+Narayanan (Kocheril Raman Narayanan)25 Jul 1997 – 25 Jul 2002INC-backed (UPA backing)Kerala (Uzhavoor)First Dalit President (from Scheduled Caste community); former diplomat and 9th Vice-President; exercised constitutional prerogative by returning Cabinet recommendations for President's Rule for reconsideration under Art 74(1) proviso — UP 1997 (Kalyan Singh government) and Bihar 1998 (Rabri Devi government); in both cases the Cabinet withdrew the recommendation

 11Dr.
 A.P.J.
 Abdul Kalam (Avul Pakir Jainulabdeen Abdul Kalam)25 Jul 2002 – 25 Jul 2007NDA (BJP-led)Tamil Nadu (Rameswaram)"People's President"; nuclear scientist and DRDO/ISRO contributor; "Missile Man of India"; Bharat Ratna (1997); only President to have been a scientist; won against Lakshmi Sahgal

-12Pratibha Patil25 Jul 2007 – 25 Jul 2012UPA (Congress-led)Maharashtra (Jalgaon)First woman President; former Governor of Rajasthan and Chief Minister of Maharashtra
+12Pratibha Patil25 Jul 2007 – 25 Jul 2012UPA (Congress-led)Maharashtra (Jalgaon)First woman President; former Cabinet Minister in Maharashtra government, Deputy Chairperson of Rajya Sabha (1986–88), and 17th Governor of Rajasthan (2004–07, first woman to hold that office).
+NOT a Chief Minister — a common error

 13Pranab Mukherjee25 Jul 2012 – 25 Jul 2017UPA (Congress)West Bengal (Birbhum)Veteran Congress politician; former Finance Minister, External Affairs Minister, Defence Minister; Bharat Ratna (2019)

-14Ram Nath Kovind25 Jul 2017 – 21 Jul 2022NDA (BJP-led)Uttar Pradesh (Kanpur Dehat)Second Dalit President (Scheduled Caste); former Governor of Bihar; defeated Meira Kumar
+14Ram Nath Kovind25 Jul 2017 – 24 Jul 2022NDA (BJP-led)Uttar Pradesh (Kanpur Dehat)Second Dalit President (Scheduled Caste); former Governor of Bihar; defeated Meira Kumar in 2017 election

 15Droupadi Murmu25 Jul 2022 – presentNDA (BJP-led)Odisha (Mayurbhanj)First President from Scheduled Tribe (ST) community; first President born in independent India; youngest President at inauguration (aged 64); former Governor of Jharkhand; defeated Yashwant Sinha (22 Jul 2022 election result)